Citizens United v. FEC

 Right,

 right, exactly.
+And

 there are just a number of ways they could have avoided ruling on this, which is, generally speaking, what's required of the Supreme Court is to avoid big constitutional questions on this.
+Absolutely.

 Yeah, there's a doctrine called constitutional avoidance, which basically means if you don't have to answer to address a constitutional issue, you don't.

 And they flip that completely on its head because they want to expand corporate speech rights and take a narrow question and turn it into a constitutional question.
+Aaron Ross Powell, Right.

-You can't overstate how important it is that the petitioners themselves, Citizens United, as shitty an organization as it is, as awful a person David Bossy is, and what they want the results of this case to be, that they didn't even ask for this result, right?
+how important it is that the petitioners themselves, Citizens United, as shitty an organization as it is, as awful a person David Bossi is, and what they want the results of this case to be,

-This is the court really bending over backwards to fashion a case and a legal question so that they can,
+This is the court really bending over backwards to fashion a case and a legal question so that they can, they're always planning backwards from the result that they want.

 And this is, I think, what makes Justice John Paul Stevens in dissent here.

 It's known as like pretty intense.
+It's 90 fucking pages long.

-They wanted to avoid the shitty Souter dissent, and instead they got the shitty Steve's dissent.
+They wanted to avoid the shitty Souter dissent and instead they got the shitty Seevet's descent and he's like a better writer than Souter is.

+Although 90 pages.
 Nobody's going to read it.

 Believe I didn't read that shit.

+But what is good about the dissent is like it does do that.
+I mean, there's a little peel back of the curtain, right?
 It's a little bit mask off where he's calling out like what's going on.

-So he says, quote, it is only in the most exceptional cases that we will consider issues outside the questions questions presented.
+So he says, quote, it is only in the most exceptional cases that we will consider issues outside the questions presented.

 The appellant in this case did not so much as assert an exceptional circumstance, and one searches the majority opinion in vain for the mention of any.
+That's unsurprising, for none exists.

 Setting the case for re-argument was a constructive step, but it did not cure this fundamental problem.